Payment Options & Financing

-For dental services not covered by insurance, patients may receive a 5% cash discount; or 10% percent for those ages 55 and older.
+For dental services not covered by insurance, ask us about our cash discount when you call to schedule your appointment.
 To qualify, payment is due in full on the date of service with no other outstanding balances.

 The Wells Fargo Health Advantage® Credit Card program can help you spread out the cost of your treatment.
 The Wells Fargo Health Advantage® credit card is issued with approved credit by Wells Fargo Bank, N.A.